-- Work with community, other Councils, partners, industry and business, and advocate for urgent climate action by other levels of government, including to rapidly move to 100% renewables, and away from fossil fuels including gas - b) Develop and act on a 'roadmap to zero' including costed initiatives for community carbon emissions - Embed climate emergency responses, circular economy approaches and conscious consumption across Council directorates and branches and promote this within the community - d) Engage and support the community to participate in climate emergency actions, including in relation to health-related impacts (MPHWP) - Complete work to introduce zero carbon standards into the planning scheme for new commercial and e) residential developments and seek change to the Victorian Planning Provisions via Ministerial approval - Transition Council operated buildings away from using gas, continuing with small sites and Collingwood f) Leisure Centre by 2025, and working towards transitioning all Council buildings by 2030 - Transition Council's vehicles and equipment, where practical and available, to be low or zero emissions, and towards all electric vehicles by 2025, and support measures which facilitate the uptake of electric vehicles in the community - Work with key partners to facilitate a rollout of community batteries across Yarra h) - i) Work with community partners and other levels of government to support further roll-out of solar installations in the community in residential and commercial settings - Introduce a service to separate organics from the waste stream j) - k) Work with businesses and engage the community to reduce the use of single use plastics and phase out single use plastics across Council's operations - Engage businesses and partners to transition towards zero-net carbon and develop circular economy I) approaches - Advocate and partner with the waste industry and all levels of government to develop circular economy solutions, encouraging innovative and new technologies
+- f) Transition Council operated buildings away from using gas, continuing with small sites and Collingwood Leisure Centre by 2025, and working towards transitioning all Council buildings by 2030 - g) Transition Council's vehicles and equipment, where practical and available, to be low or zero emissions, and towards all electric vehicles by 2025, and support measures which facilitate the uptake of electric vehicles in the community - h) Work with key partners to facilitate a rollout of community batteries across Yarra - i) Work with community partners and other levels of government to support further roll-out of solar installations in the community in residential and commercial settings - j) Introduce a service to separate organics from the waste stream - Work with businesses and engage the community to reduce the use of single use plastics and phase out single use plastics across Council's operations - Engage businesses and partners to transition towards zero-net carbon and develop circular economy approaches - m) Advocate and partner with the waste industry and all levels of government to develop circular economy solutions, encouraging innovative and new technologies

 - i.
 Retain carbon neutral organisation status - ii.
 Percentage reduction in Council greenhouse gas emissions - iii.
-Percentage reduction in community emissions by fuel source - Number of Council buildings transitioned off gas iv. - Reduce Council gas usage - Percentage of dwellings with solar installations vi. - Number of commercial solar installations vii. - Number of businesses engaged in programs and activities on renewable energy power purchase viii. agreements, plastic free campaigns, and circular economy waste initiatives - Percentage reduction of waste to landfill against 2020 levels ix. - Percentage of glass collected in the kerbside system recycled back into glass Χ. - xi.
-Percentage reduction in food waste generated from the household - Percentage reduction in the overall volume of non-recyclable plastics in the system xii.
+Percentage reduction in community emissions by fuel source - iv.
+Number of Council buildings transitioned off gas - v.
+Reduce Council gas usage - vi.
+Percentage of dwellings with solar installations - vii.
+Number of commercial solar installations - viii.
+Number of businesses engaged in programs and activities on renewable energy power purchase agreements, plastic free campaigns, and circular economy waste initiatives - ix.
+Percentage reduction of waste to landfill against 2020 levels - x.
+Percentage of glass collected in the kerbside system recycled back into glass - xi.
+Percentage reduction in food waste generated from the household - xii.
+Percentage reduction in the overall volume of non-recyclable plastics in the system